 Application to the Democracy Studies Minor

-Interested students must complete the Democracy Minor Map and return it to the Program Manager (elizabethshen@uchicago.edu) to declare their intention to pursue the minor, no later than Spring Quarter of their third year.
-Students can also meet with Abigail in person or via Zoom for a longer meeting, should they wish.
-Abigail will contact the student to let them know if they have been approved, upon which the student should submit the approval to their College adviser for the latter’s approval during the quarter.
+Interested students must complete the Democracy Minor Map and return it to the Program Administrator (elizabethshen@uchicago.edu) to declare their intention to pursue the minor, no later than Spring Quarter of their third year.
+The Program Administrator will contact the student to let them know if they have been approved, upon which the student should submit the approval to their College adviser for the latter’s approval during the quarter.
 Note that students may be given credit for approved courses taken before declaring the minor.

 Summary of Minor Requirements